Safety Reporting - SOP 1.4.b

 An RSI update (e.g. addition of new expected SAR preferred terms (PTs), change of the frequency of expected SARs, MedDRA updates having an impact on the PTs listed in the RSI, etc.), as well as an update of section 4.8 of an SmPC when it is used as an RSI, is always a substantial modification.

-Whenever the RSI is changed, the CI should consult with the medical monitor and
+Whenever the RSI is updated, the CI should consult with the medical monitor and evaluate whether the protocol and/or the informed consent document should be updated.

 Reporting overview